Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

   - [x] 1.5.4.
 Record the result of the manual verification and ESLint run in a results log.
 (See results.log, Step 1.5: PASS)
   - [ ] 1.5.5.
 Commit the file to git if all checks pass.
 - [ ] 1.6.
 Create a minimal main.js that initializes the Babylon.js engine, attaches it to the canvas, and renders a blank scene.
-  - [ ] 1.6.1.
+  - [x] 1.6.1.
 Write minimal initialization code for Babylon.js in main.js.
+(Minimal Babylon.js setup complete: canvas, engine, scene, camera, light, render loop)
-  - [ ] 1.6.2.
+  - [x] 1.6.2.
 Run ESLint on main.js.
+(ESLint run: see eslint_main.json, 1 warning for unused variable 'light')
-  - [ ] 1.6.3.
+  - [x] 1.6.3.
 Manually verify that Babylon.js renders a blank scene in the browser.
+(Confirmed: blank scene renders as expected)
   - [ ] 1.6.4.
 Record the result of the manual verification and ESLint run in a results log.
   - [ ] 1.6.5.
 Commit the file to git if all checks pass.
 - [ ] 1.7.
 Add or update README.md and TASKS.md to reflect the initial structure and project goals.